• Skip to primary navigation

 Step 4

-Cut the carrot into thin strips that are the same size as the burdock strips.
+Cut carrot into thin strips of a similar size to the gobo strips.

 gobo-salad_5